The Impact of Professional Negligence from an Accountant

-We also provide a no win no fee service.
+We also provide a 'no win, no fee' service.
 That means you don’t get charged any legal fees until the claim is successfully concluded.
 We then take a percentage of the final pay out which the court awards or which is agreed as a settlement by the accountant’s insurers as an out of court deal.

 Professional negligence doesn’t just apply to accountants.
 It can happen with solicitors, health care professionals, estate agents and architects to name just a few.
-If you believe that you have been the victim of professional negligence and that you have a claim, contact DSM Legal today to see how we can help..
+If you believe that you have been the victim of professional negligence and that you have a claim, contact DSM Legal Solicitors today on 01925 937070 to see how we can help..